YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Thus, ConvDeepSets motivate the architectural choices of the ConvCNP analagously to how DeepSets can be used to provide justification for the CNP architecture.
 ```

-{numref}`ConvCNP` shows a schematic animation of the forward pass of a ConvCNP.
+{numref}`ConvCNP_text` shows a schematic animation of the forward pass of a ConvCNP.
 We see that every $(x, y)$ pair in the context set (here with ten datapoints) goes through a SetConv.
 After concatenting the density channel, we discretize both the signal and the density channel so that they can be used as input to a CNN.
 The result then goes through a second SetConv to ouput a functional representation $R(\cdot)$ which an be querried at any target location $x^{(t)}$.